eStudySource.com estudysource home page estudysource about page estudysource help page estudysource links page estudysource contact page

 Many times in the New Testament, an Old Testament passage is referenced by the writer.
 If you want to study them together you can use the Split feature.
 On the Bible view's toolbar is the Split button, and when depressed the currently active passage becomes "anchored" in the bottom pane of the view.
 You can then go to any other location in the Bible as you normally would and the top pane will change accordingly.
 Additionally, you can change translations (including Compare and Parallel) without disturbing the original passage in the bottom pane.
 When finished you can unpress the Split button to return the Bible view to its pre-Split condition.

-Using Gospel Harmony
+Using Harmony for Gospels

 Another way to view parallel passages specific to the Gospels is to use the Gospel Harmony feature.
-Select "Bible, Gospel Harmony" from the e-Sword menu.
-This will bring up the Gospel Harmony view with the current passage in context.
+Select "Bible, Harmony" from the e-Sword menu.
+This will bring up the Harmony view with the current passage in context.

 Comparing Translations